Azure-Samples/aks-labs/workshops/advanced-aks/workshop.md

 <div class="info" data-title="Tip">

-> If your shell times out, just run `source .env` command from wherever the `.env` file is located.
+> If you are using the Azure Cloud Shell, it may time out and you will loose your environment variables.
+Therefore, you will use the **.env** file to store your environment variables as you progress through the workshop to make it easier to reload them.

 </div>